 This means that a large part of our work is focused on implementing these changes and training the marketing and salespeople on the correct execution of the new or adjusted processes and on how to use these new tools in their day-to-day work.

-To limit resistance and increase adaptation of the new processes and tools, we involve the marketing and sales professionals in the process design from the start.
+To limit resistance and increase adaptation to the new processes and tools, we involve the marketing and sales professionals in the process design from the start.

 This bottom-up approach helps us to ensure we will implement processes that are closely aligned with the end-users day-to-day reality.